lunajos/iron-stack/README.md

 1. **Log Collection**: Scripts collect logs from PostgreSQL and Valkey containers
 2. **Log Shipping**: Logs are shipped to Elasticsearch for centralized storage
 3. **Log Visualization**: Kibana provides a web interface for searching and visualizing logs

+### Elastic Fleet

+The stack includes Elastic Fleet for centralized agent management:

+1. **Fleet Server**: Manages and coordinates Elastic Agents
+2. **Integrations**: Easy installation of pre-configured monitoring solutions
+3. **Agent Management**: Centralized configuration and monitoring of agents

+For more information on the secure Elasticsearch and Kibana deployment with Fleet, see [Elasticsearch Security Guide](docs/elasticsearch-security.md).

 #### Setting Up Log Shipping